-In Section~\ref{sec:comparison} we show that none of our long-duration two-temperature K simulations recover general properties of light-curves of Sgr~A* observed by ALMA ideally but the ALMA data favor models with lower viewing angles $i=150-160$ deg for which the variabilities of Stokes ${\mathcal I}$ and RM are the smallest.
-All models have major difficulty with recovering the observed model spectral index, in excellent agreement with previous two-temperature study by \citealt{dexter:2020b}.
-All models recover the observed net LP but require introduction of an additional external Faraday screen to recover the observed RM.
-Only $a_*=0.5$ model recovers Sgr~A* net CP at two observed frequencies, simultaneously, and it is possible that a spin in between 0-0.5 would produce even better fitting results.
-The preferred moderate/low spin value is consistent with spin estimates based on two-temperature models of \citealt{dexter:2020b}, although for different than turbulent heating scenario, different initial conditions and different observational datasets.
-Here we also study evolution of two-temperature MADs for low and high spins for significantly longer time compared to \citealt{dexter:2020b}.
+In Section~\ref{sec:comparison} we show that none of our long-duration two-temperature K simulations recover the general properties of light curves of Sgr~A* observed by ALMA ideally, but the ALMA data favor models with lower viewing angles $i = 150^\circ - 160^\circ$ for which the variabilities of Stokes ${\mathcal I}$ and RM are the smallest.
+All models have great difficulty recovering the observed model spectral index, in excellent agreement with the previous two-temperature study by \citealt{dexter:2020b}.
+All models recover the observed net LP but require the introduction of an additional external Faraday screen to recover the observed RM.
+Only the $a_* = 0.5$ model recovers Sgr~A* net CP at two observed frequencies simultaneously, and it is possible that a spin between 0 and 0.5 would produce even better results.
+The preferred moderate/low spin value is consistent with spin estimates based on two-temperature models of \citealt{dexter:2020b}, although for different than the turbulent heating scenario, different initial conditions, and different observational datasets.
+Here we also study the evolution of two-temperature MADs for low and high spins for a significantly longer time compared to \citealt{dexter:2020b}.

 It is possible that ALMA observes varying compact emission together with less varying extended emission that is not captured in our simulations (C.F.
-Gammie, private communication) hence it is preferable to compare models with EHT images (or best with the future EHT movies) rather than integrated quantities.
-When compared to EHT data, K models are expected to favor similar parameter space as R10 models.
+Gammie 2025, private communication); hence, it is preferable to compare models with EHT images (or best with the future EHT movies) rather than integrated quantities.
+Compared to EHT data, the K models are expected to favor a parameter space similar to the R10 models.
 Polarimetric EHT data of Sgr~A* have not yet ruled out all MAD R10 models.
-In fact 10 out of 20 passing MAD models are R10 models (see Fig.~8 in \citealt{EHTC:2024VIII}).
-Based on similarity between R10 and K appearance, we argue that the turbulent electron heating scenario could be still consistent with the observations of Sgr~A*.
-It is interesting to note that in \citealt{EHTC:2024VIII}, MAD models R10 are favored for a set of intermediate viewing angles ($i=150-110$ deg) and positive and negative spin values.
-K models could narrow down the range of these two geometrical parameters.
+In fact, 10 out of 20 MAD models passing are R10 models (see Fig.~8 in \citealt{EHTC:2024VIII}).
+Based on the similarity between the appearance of R10 and K, we argue that the turbulent electron heating scenario could still be consistent with the observations of Sgr~A*.
+It is interesting to note that in \citealt{EHTC:2024VIII}, MAD model R10 is favored for a set of intermediate viewing angles ($i = 150^\circ - 110^\circ$) and positive and negative spin values.
+K models could narrow the range of these two geometric parameters.